ibm-cloud-docs/assistant-data/install-142.md

 For a list of all available options, enter the command: `./cpd-{Operating_System} --help`.
 {: tip}

-1.  **For deployments with Azure Disk data sources only**: You must run the backup cronjob as part of the installation process.
+1.  **For deployments with Azure Disk data sources only**: You must run the backup cron job as part of the installation process.

     The installation process waits until all PVCs have been bound before it completes.
-However, if you use Azure Disk, the PVC for the Postgres backup won't become bound until after the Postgres backup cronjob runs for the first time.
-To prevent the installation from having to wait for the job or timing out, start the cronjob manually.
+However, if you use Azure Disk, the PVC for the Postgres backup won't become bound until after the Postgres backup cron job runs for the first time.
+To prevent the installation from having to wait for the job or timing out, start the cron job manually.

     - Check the status of the installation.
-Do not run the cronjob until after the store pod is running.
+Do not run the cron job until after the store pod is running.
 You can check the status of the store pod by using the following command:

       ```
       oc get pods -l release=watson-assistant,component=store
       ```
       {: codeblock}

-    - Run the cronjob:
+    - Run the cron job:

       ```
       oc create job --from=cronjob/watson-assistant-backup-cronjob